aroberge/reeborg-world-creation/extending/animated-images.md

     })
 ```

-Each robot is identified by a model number and has 4 different images, one for each orientation.
+Each robot is identified by a model number and has four different images, one for each orientation.
 Animating a robot is done by changing the model number in a cyclical pattern, as shown in the following example:

 ```py
 World("Empty")